Toggle menu

 The registers will be updated every quarter.

 The welfare standards are those set out in the regulations and guidance.
-All businesses should meet the standards to get a licence and therefore receive a 2 or 3 star rating.
-However, minor failings that do not compromise the welfare of animals, e.g. minor administrative issues, may allow for a licence but with a rating of 1 star.
+All businesses should meet the standards to get a licence and therefore receive a 2 or 3-star rating.
+However, minor failings that do not compromise the welfare of animals, such as minor administrative issues, may allow for a licence but with a rating of 1 star.

 The guidance to the regulations includes a number of higher standards which businesses may aspire to in order to receive a higher standard rating.
 These are divided into required and optional.
 A business needs to meet all the required higher standards and 50% of the optional ones to qualify as meeting higher standards.